Jutsz/Recipes/README.md

 A recipe can be located using its ingredients and recipe type.
 An ingredient can be located using its name.

+The data in the application is currently test data.
+The next step in the project will involve implementing real data.

 ## Entities
 The application includes two entities: `Recipe` and `Ingredient`.